liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/03-creating-server-calls.markdown

 constructor, there are two `createEvent` methods for creating the respective `GetGuestbookEvent` objects you defined in the event class.
 The callback class finishes with the `transform` method.
-The `transform` method here is identical to the one you created in the previous callback class: it transforms the `JSONArray` of `JSONObject` objects returned from the server into an `ArrayList` of `GuestbookModel` objects.
+The `transform` method here is identical to the one you created when you used the Mobile SDK directly: it transforms the `JSONArray` of `JSONObject` objects returned from the server into an `ArrayList` of `GuestbookModel` objects.